Fort Cornwallis, Penang: your essential visitor guide

 If you’re following our George Town walking tour, you’ll pass Fort Cornwallis towards the beginning.

-Fort Cornwallis is undergoing one of its semi-regular renovation projects and there’s a fair amount of construction work taking place on the southern and western edges.
-The entrance gate is on the eastern side of the site, along Jalan Tun Syed Sheh Barakbah.
+Fort Cornwallis is currently undergoing one of its semi-regular renovation projects and there’s a fair amount of construction work taking place on the southern and western edges.
+The good news is that the long-term work on the fort’s moat was completed in 2025, so you’re now able to walk around the entire perimeter of Fort Cornwallis (for free), which is a welcome addition to any visit.

 Entry fee for Fort Cornwallis and opening times

-A guided tour is available on Fridays, Saturdays and Sunday at 10am, 12pm, 2pm and 4pm.
+A guided tour is available on Fridays, Saturdays and Sunday at 10.00am, 12.00pm, 2.00pm and 4.00pm.

 What to expect from your visit